 OUR EMPLOYEES: Our diverse workforce is committed to fulfilling this mission and does so by exemplifying our IDEAL Core Values, engaging in our day to day work of serving the public with Integrity, Dignity, Excellence, Accountability, and Leadership.

 To learn more about Solano County, please visit: www.solanocounty.com

 WHY WE EXIST

-The eligible list established from this recruitment will be used to fill full-time and part-time regular, limited-term. or extra help positions as vacancies occur or the needs arise.
+The eligible list created as a result of this recruitment will be used to fill full-time and part-time regular, limited-term or extra-help positions as vacancies occur throughout the County.

 Dental and vision insurances for the employee and eligible dependents are paid 100% by the County.

 Solano County participates in CalPERS retirement and contributes to Social Security.

 The County observes 12 full day fixed and 2 half day fixed paid holidays per year.
 Additionally, employees in this bargaining unit receive 2 floating paid holidays per year.